NoroffFEU/development-platforms/azuredevops-case-study.md

 Azure DevOps has a range of services covering the full development life - cycle.
 These are:

-- Azure Boards: Agile planning, work item tracking, visualization and reporting tool.
+- **Azure Boards**: Agile planning, work item tracking, visualization and reporting tool.

 - Azure Pipelines: A language, platform and cloud agnostic CI/CD platform with support for containers or Kubernetes.